kingdave4/aws-weather-api/README.md

 # Weather Dashboard

-### Welcome to my first devops challenge of the 30 Days Challenge!.
+### Welcome to my first devops challenge of the 30 Days!.
 I am excited to start this journey of learning cloud technologies and tackling  all the hands-on projects together.

 ![Weatherdashboard drawio](https://github.com/user-attachments/assets/30f711e9-3681-4feb-8d25-b7a4209175e6)